-As much as we might hate to admit it, flatulence is a normal biological function.
+As much as we might hate to admit it, farts aka flatulence is a normal biological function in both dogs and humans.
 A surprising amount of air is swallowed just with the simple act of eating, and if this is not burped out, it must exit through the other end.

-Flatulence comes from an excess of gases in the intestinal tract.
-These gases may represent air that has been swallowed, gas produced in the biochemical process of digestion, gas diffusion from the bloodstream or gases produced by the bacteria that populate the intestinal tract.
-Contrary to popular belief, more than 99 percent of the gases that pass from the intestinal tract are odorless (whew!).
+Dog farts (flatulence) are caused from an excess of gases in the intestinal tract.
+These gases may represent gas produced in the biochemical process of digestion, gas diffusion from the bloodstream, gases produced by the bacteria that populate the intestinal tract or air that has been swallowed.

 Helping clear the air